SmithsonianWorkshops/Hydra-introduction/hydra_intro.md

 Enter your `/scratch/genomics/{user}` filepath in the "Remote site" entry on the right side.
 You can than use the file tree on the right to navigate to your result files.

-Drag the ".treefile" file to the left side in an appropriate directory on your local computer.
+Drag the file ending in ".treefile" to the left side in an appropriate directory on your local computer.

 Now, go to [https://icytree.org/](https://icytree.org/) in a web browser, and open up the ".treefile" file to view the tree.